CYBERCODERoss/NETFLIXclone/README.md

 2. **Integrate SonarQube and Configure:**
-    - Integrate SonarQube with your CI/CD pipeline.
+    - Integrate SonarQube with our CI/CD pipeline.
     - Configure SonarQube to analyze code for quality and security issues.

 **Phase 3: CI/CD Setup**